masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

 ##### When is better to use Set over Hash Table

-In summary, use a set when you need to work with a collection of unique elements and don't require key-value mappings or fast key-based lookups.
+Use a set when you need to work with a collection of unique elements and don't require key-value mappings or fast key-based lookups.
 Sets are well-suited for scenarios where element uniqueness and set operations are the primary concerns.

 [^1]: Bucket is a container for storing key value pairs.